 This post has been brought to you in partnership with Scotia iTRADE.
 All thoughts and opinions are my own and do not necessarily reflect the views of Scotia iTRADE.

 Today, informed consumers like to make decisions about the products they buy based on their values.
-They like to know they are choosing products and services that are in line with how they feel about the environment, society, and health.
+They like to know they are choosing products and services that are in line with how they feel about the environment and society.

 Increasingly, consumers like to know they are supporting companies that “do good” in the world.